-She found examples of null objects (represented as '\\\\') that were translated with pronouns in Italian, Spanish and French (Johnson 1991: 9, ex.
-1.2, our italics and underlining - translations into Romance).
+She found examples of null objects that were translated with pronouns in Italian, Spanish and French (Johnson 1991: 9, ex.
+1.2, our italics and underlining).
 Note that Johnson (1991) used the Latin edition in Robert Weber, OSB. ed.
 Biblia Sacra Vulgata (Stuttgart, 1975).
 Since she wanted direct translations from the Vulgata, she did not use 20th century translations.
 For Italian, Spanish and French she used, respectively: Antonio Martini Sacra Bibbia, v.3: Nuovo Testamento (Prato, 1850), F. Scio de San Miguel, La Sagrada Biblia (Barcelona: Pons, 1845), Lemaistre de Saci, Bible de Port-Royal (Paris: G. Deprez, 1742).
-To begin the illustration, consider the following examples:
+To begin the illustration, consider the following two examples (to which we have added translation from the King James version):